 About a week later, my customized golf ball stamp arrived.
 I had watched their video on how to prep and use the stamp, so I was ready to go!
 They recommend practicing on a few older balls first to get the hang of it and then switching to your game balls.

-I have to say that overall, I was pleased with the results (see image at left).
+I have to say that overall, I was pleased with the results (see image above).
 Now I must add that this stamp doesn’t replace professionally stenciled logo balls.
 If you want your company logo printed on a ball in the highest quality, this product is not the answer.
 Instead, the Golf Ball Stamp is meant as an easy way to personalize your golf balls and for me, seems to be a much faster and more consistent way to do so than using a Sharpie or the like.

 And as always, whenever we here at GolfStinks review a product, we don’t think it’s fair that we have all the fun testing it out.
 As such, the good folks over at the Golf Ball Stamp have agreed to send a $30 gift certificate to one of you for ordering your own personalized stamp!
 All you have to do is go over to our Facebook page and “Like” the post on the wall entitled “Replace the Sharpie with GolfBallStamp.net” – that’s it!
 We’ll choose one random winner next week!

 Good luck and never hit the wrong ball again!